GRASP: GRAph-Structured Pyramidal Whole Slide Image Representation: Related Work

 \subsection{Patch-Level Encoding}

 With recent progress in deep learning, deep features, i.e. high-level embeddings from a deep network, have advanced past handcrafted features and are considered the most robust sources for image representation.
-Unfortunately, pre-trained networks such as DenseNet \cite{Densenet} or ResNet \cite{resnet} draw their features from millions of non-medical and non-histopathological images, where they cannot necessarily produce high-level embeddings for complex images, especially rare cancers \cite{Retccl,KimiaNet,martel}.
+Pre-trained networks such as DenseNet \cite{Densenet}, ResNet \cite{resnet}, or Swin \cite{swin} draw their features from millions of non-medical and non-histopathological images, where they cannot necessarily produce high-level embeddings for complex images, especially rare cancers \cite{Retccl,KimiaNet,martel,ctranspath}.
 In this context, the use of Variational Autoencoders (VAEs) has been evaluated in \cite{sish}, where the authors show that DenseNet pre-trained on ImageNet performs better for extracting semantic features from WSIs than VAEs.
-However, KimiaNet \cite{KimiaNet} was developed by employing the architecture of DenseNet with four dense blocks trained on a large set of pseudo-annotated histopathology images (patches) outperforming its pre-trained version on ImageNet.
+However, domain-specific vision encoders such as KimiaNet \cite{KimiaNet}, CTransPath \cite{ctranspath}, PLIP \cite{plip}, UNI \cite{uni}, Virchow \cite{virchow}, etc. were developed and trained on large sets of histopathology images (patches) outperforming pre-trained models on ImageNet across various tasks.